siris11/siris11/README.md

 ### Hi there 👋
-This is Siri Sure,a second-year undergraduate at IIT Palakkad.
+This is Siri Sure, a second-year undergraduate at IIT Palakkad.

 I'm intrested in programming.